UBaer21/UB.scad/README.md

 # UB.scad
 This [library](https://en.wikibooks.org/wiki/OpenSCAD_User_Manual/Libraries) is a full 3Dprinting workflow solution for [openSCAD](https://www.openscad.org) v.21 and above.
-There are a lot of settings available but most is using  pre configuration - so you can start with the template but also just with `include<ub.scad>`
+There are a lot of settings available but most is using  pre configuration - so you can start with the [template](https://github.com/UBaer21/UB.scad/blob/main/examples/Template/TempUB.scad) but also just with `include<ub.scad>`.
+[Some Examples](https://github.com/UBaer21/UB.scad/blob/main/examples/UBexamples)

 <img src="https://github.com/UBaer21/UB.scad/blob/main/Images/Examples.png" height="275">